rrichardson/disambiguating/draft.md

 There are 4 steps that are common to an ACID transaction:

-1. Log the incoming request to persistent storage in a transaction log.
-This will protect the data in case of a system failure.
+1. Log the incoming request to persistent storage in a transaction log (also known as a Write Ahead Log) This will protect the data in case of a system failure.
 In the worst case scenario, this transaction will be able to be re-started from the log upon start-up.
 2. Serialize the new values to the index and table data structures in a way that doesn't interfere with existing operations.
 3. Obtain write locks on all cells that need to be modified.
 Depending on the operation in question and the database.
 This might mean locking the entire table, the row, or possible the memory page.
 4. Move the new values into place.
+5. Record the transaction as completed in the transaction log.
-5. Flush all changes to disk.
+6. Flush all changes to disk.

 Note that these 5 steps are where every transactional database system keeps its secret sauce.
 Transactions come at a significant cost.
 To be able to optimize this process even a little bit will provide customers with an advantage.
-Every DBMS will execute steps 1-4 in many different ways.
+Every DBMS will execute steps 1-5 in many different ways.
 They might try to execute all or some of the steps in parallel, they might leverage highly specialized data structure systems, such as MVCC, which reduce the need for locking.
 In future articles, we will survey prevailing technologies and their approaches.

 > *A note on NoSQL:  The biggest "innovation" touted by most NoSQL databases was simply achieving faster operations by removing transactions.
-It has been stated that NoSQL should more correctly be termed NoACID. *
+It has been stated that NoSQL should more correctly be termed NoACID.
+One thing to note, when a system supports locking on its data structures, it creates an overhead for every operation on every data structure that might be blocked on a lock.
+Speedups can be achieved if a database can provide atomic updates to rows without locking, but then transactions become difficult or impossible.*

 #### Transaction Performance (Summary)